Healthy Homes Assessment Whakatu

 Draught Stopping Whakatu

-If a draft can be felt through gaps that are too large or holes or holes, it needs to be closed.
+If a draft can be perceived as a result of gaps or holes, it needs to be sealed.

-What are unreasonable gaps or holes?
+What are unreasonable gaps and holes?

 Check out the complete details regarding the Healthy Homes draught stopping requirements.